-A debenture is a long-term financing instrument used primarily by companies that have a steady source of income.
-In the last few years, this type of financing has regularly been used for start-ups, which need to secure funds to accelerate their growth.
+The debenture is a long-term financing instrument used mainly by companies that have a regular source of income.
+In recent years, we have regularly seen this type of financing for start-ups, which need to provide funds to accelerate their growth.

-Corporations and governments frequently issue debentures to raise capital and develop new projects.
-In the last decade, the Canadian convertible debenture market has experienced strong growth.
-However, little is known about the risks associated with this type of financing.
+Companies and governments frequently issue debentures to increase their capital and develop new projects.
+Over the past decade, the Canadian convertible debenture market has experienced strong growth.
+However, the risks associated with this type of financing remain little known.

-A debenture is an unsecured debt security issued by a corporation or government and secured only by the creditworthiness and reputation of the issuer, not by a guarantee.
+A debenture is an unsecured debt obligation, issued by a civil or governmental company and guaranteed only by the creditworthiness and reputation of the issuer, and not by a guarantee.

-It is agreed upon in the form of a contract between the issuer (debenture applicant) and the investor.
+It is concluded by an agreement in the form of a contract between the issuer (debenture applicant) and the investor.

-The debenture, also known as an unsecured bond , is recorded as a debt on the balance sheet of the issuing company.
+The debenture, also called an unsecured bond , is recorded as a debt on the issuing company’s balance sheet.

-Its main purpose is to increase a company’s funds to support its development and management of its long-term financial activities.
-Typically, debentures are issued by large companies with AAA credit scores, but more and more start-ups are accessing this type of debt to finance their growth.
+Its main objective is to increase the funds of a company to support its development and the management of its long-term financial activities.
+Generally, debentures are issued by large companies with a credit rating of AAA, but more and more start-ups are accessing this type of debt to finance their growth.

 Difference Between Convertible and Non-Convertible Debentures

 Convertible or exchangeable debentures are bonds that can be converted into equity shares of the issuing company after a specified period.
-Convertible debentures are hybrid financial products that offer both debt and equity benefits.
+Convertible debentures are hybrid financial products offering both the benefits of debt and equity.

 Convertible debentures are increasingly used in Canada.
-Today, the convertible debenture market exceeds $14 billion ( Source ).
+Today, the convertible debenture market is over $14 billion ( Source ).

-Non-convertible debentures are common debentures that cannot be converted into equity of the issuing company.
-The investor faces more risk if the debenture is non-convertible , as he cannot benefit from the equity generated by the conversion.
+Non-convertible debentures are ordinary debentures that cannot be converted into equity of the issuing company.
+The investor bears more risk if his debenture is non-convertible , as he cannot enjoy the benefits of the equity generated by the conversion.

-In order to offer a product that respects the risk/reward relationship, the interest rate will be higher under the non-convertible debenture and therefore allows the investor an additional return.
+In doing so, in order to offer a product that respects the risk-return relationship, the interest rate will be higher under the non-convertible debenture and therefore allows the investor an additional return.

 Debenture vs. Obligation

-A debenture is a form of bond, but it is not secured by specific assets.
-Bonds are common forms of debt for large public companies, municipalities and governments and are generally considered a more secure investment than debentures because the risk of default by the issuing company is lower.
-We generally don’t see as much bond financing in the financing package of start-up companies.
+The debenture is a form of obligation, but it is not secured by specific assets.
+Bonds are the common forms of debt for large public companies, municipalities and governments and are generally considered a more secure investment than debentures because there is less risk of default by the issuing company.
+We generally see less bond financing in the financing of start-up companies.

 In the case of a bond, the maturity varies between 1 year and 30 years and the expected return comes from two factors:

-- Difference between the sale price of the bond and the price paid for the bond
+- The difference between the sale price of the bond and the price paid for the bond

-A verbal promise to acknowledge a debt is not a debenture.
-A trust deed must first be drafted.
-The trust is an agreement between the issuing company and the trustee who manages the investors’ interests.
+An oral promise in recognition of a debt is not a debenture.
+A trust deed must first be drawn up.
+The trust is an agreement between the issuing company and the trustee who manages the interests of the investors.

-The coupon rate is the interest rate that the issuing company pays periodically to the debenture holder or investor.
+The coupon rate is the interest rate that the issuing company periodically pays to the debenture holder or the investor.
 This rate can be fixed or floating.
-A higher rate implies riskier debt securities and a lower rate means less risky debt securities.
+A high rate implies riskier debt securities and a low rate means less risky debt securities.
 The coupon rate also depends on whether the debenture is convertible or not.

-Credit score is an important indicator of the creditworthiness of the issuing company.
-Following the investment, an improvement in the credit quality of the issuing company is good news, as it decreases the probability of default on future payments, whereas a deterioration in credit quality increases the probability of default.
+The credit rating is an important indicator of the creditworthiness of the issuing company.
+Following the investment, an improvement in the credit quality of the issuing company is good news, because it decreases the probability of defaulting on future payments, while a deterioration in it increases the probability of default.

-The maturity date is the date when the company must repay the debenture holders.
-There are various alternatives for repayment.
-The most common is a principal redemption where the issuer pays a lump sum at the maturity of the debt.
+The maturity date is the date on which the company must repay the debenture holders.
+There are various alternatives for reimbursement.
+Most often, it is a redemption of capital where the issuer pays a lump sum when the debt matures.

 How Debentures Work

-The debenture provided by the borrower represents a bilateral contract including the characteristics of the financial instrument such as the loan amount, convertibility, interest rate and maturity date.
+The debenture provided by the borrower constitutes a bilateral contract including the characteristics of the financial instrument such as the loan amount, convertibility, interest rate and maturity date.

-After signing the contract, the investor lends the funds to the debenture applicant.
-In return, the issuer is expected to make periodic repayments based on the interest rate specified in the contract.
+After signing the contract, the investor lends the funds to the applicant for the debenture.
+In return, the issuer would have to make periodic repayments determined according to the interest rate indicated in the contract.

-Since private companies don’t really provide financial information, here is an example of a Canadian public company that recently raised convertible debenture financing.
+Since private companies don’t really disclose their financial data, here is an example of a Canadian public company that recently raised convertible debenture financing.

-In February 2020, Canadian online grocer Goodfood Market completed a $30 million principal amount convertible debenture offering to finance the construction of a new online grocery fulfillment anchor in Toronto.
+In February 2020, Canadian online grocery company Goodfood Market completed a $30 million convertible debenture offering to fund the construction of a new grocery fulfillment flagship in line in Toronto.

-Debentures will have an annual coupon of 5.75%, redeemable at maturity on March 31, 2025 and payable semi-annually.
+The debentures will have an annual coupon of 5.75%, redeemable at maturity on March 31, 2025 and payable semi-annually.
 The conversion price of the debentures is $4.70 per share ( Source ).

-The online grocery delivery company is receiving $30 million in financing.
-In exchange, the company guarantees the repayment of this capital on March 31, 2025 and also commits to pay a semi-annual coupon to investors of 5.75% annually.
-However, if the company performs well, the convertible debentures can be exercised at a price of $4.70 by investors at any time before the maturity date.
-By opting for this financing method, Goodfood obtains liquidity more quickly than by issuing new shares, at a lower cost and with non-immediate dilution of the shareholder base.
+The company offering online grocery delivery services therefore benefits from $30 million in financing.
+In exchange, the company guarantees the repayment of this capital on March 31, 2025 and also undertakes to pay a half-yearly coupon to investors of 5.75% annually.
+On the other hand, with a good performance of the company, the convertible debentures can be exercised at a price of $4.70 by investors and this, at any time before the maturity date.
+By opting for this method of financing, Goodfood obtains cash more quickly than by issuing new shares, at a lower cost and with a non-immediate dilution of the shareholding.

 - Due to the possibility of conversion, convertible debentures pay a lower coupon than traditional bonds.
-Non-convertible debentures pay a coupon that is similar to the traditional bond.
+Non-convertible debentures pay a coupon that approximates the traditional bond.

-- The transferability of the debenture between investors; this means that one investor can transfer his debenture to another.
-The debenture is therefore a flexible means of financing and allows investors in a start-up company to adapt to the changing reality of the entrepreneur.
+- The transferability of the debenture between the funders; that is to say, an investor can assign his debenture to another.
+The debenture is therefore a flexible means of financing and allows investors in a start-up business to adapt to the changing reality of the entrepreneur.

-- The principal benefit of a convertible debenture is that it allows the investor to convert his debt into equity, in the event that an increase in the value of the shares is anticipated.
-This allows an investor in a small business to benefit from the return on equity once the debenture is converted.
+- The main advantage of a convertible debenture is that it allows debt to be converted into equity, in the event that an increase in the value of the shares is anticipated.
+This asset allows those who invest in an SME to benefit from the return on equity once the debenture is converted.

-- In case of corporate bankruptcy, the debenture is paid before the common shareholders (if the conversion has not been made).
+- In the event of bankruptcy of a company, the debenture is paid before the ordinary shareholders (if we have not made our conversion).

 - Convertible debentures are a faster and less expensive means of financing than equity financing.

-- Although included as a liability on the balance sheet, convertible debentures are considered as quasi-equity for financial ratio calculations.
-Thus, the debt ratio calculations are better than with regular debt financing.
+- Although included as a liability in the Balance Sheet, convertible debentures are considered quasi-equity when calculating financial ratios.
+Thus, debt ratio calculations are better than with regular debt financing.

-- The convertibility feature of the debentures attracts a certain investor base and therefore promotes access to financing.
+- The convertibility feature of debentures makes it possible to attract a certain clientele of investors and therefore promotes access to financing.

-- Does not dilute the shareholding as long as the debentures are not converted into shares.
+- Does not dilute shareholding until debentures are converted into shares.

-- The fixed interest rate of the debenture may involve losses if it does not keep pace with inflation and rising capital market interest rates.
+- The debenture’s fixed interest rate may involve losses if it does not match inflation and rising financial market interest rates.

-- If the lender fails to repay the loan, it may suffer losses greater than the amount of the debenture.
+- If the borrower fails to repay the loan, he may suffer losses greater than the amount of the debenture.

-Despite all the benefits of convertible debentures, they are not exempt from certain risks related to the approaching maturity date, the decrease in the company’s equity and the fluctuation of the financial market.
+Despite all the advantages presented by convertible debentures, they are not excluded from certain risks relating to the approach of the maturity date, the decline in equity of the company and the fluctuation of the financial market.

 Here are some risks associated with convertible debentures:

-Companies involved in convertible debentures find it difficult to refinance their debt portion as they approach the maturity date.
+Companies committed to convertible debentures find it difficult to refinance their portion of the debt as they approach the maturity date.
 This risk arises because there are not enough unencumbered assets to give to a senior secured investor.

-Under certain conditions where the issuer does not have the means to pay for its convertible debentures or is unable to refinance them, it could repay the lenders by converting the debentures into equity, which could involve significant dilution to current shareholders.
+Under certain conditions where the issuing company does not have the means to pay its convertible debentures or is unable to refinance them, it could reimburse the lenders by converting the debentures into equity, which could involve considerable dilution for the current shareholders.

-Corporate issuers who are unable to amend, extend or refinance their convertible debentures prior to the maturity date may be required to conclude a formal restructuring arrangement.
+Corporate issuers that are unable to modify, extend or refinance their convertible debentures prior to the maturity date may be required to enter into a formal restructuring arrangement.
 Maturing debenture issues may also involve covenants with senior lenders.

-As previously mentioned, a debenture is a long-term financing tool useful for building up a company’s funds and developing economic activities requiring large budgets.
+As mentioned previously, the debenture is a means of long-term financing that is useful for supplying the funds of a company and developing economic activities requiring large budgets.

-Cofinia , a specialist in accounting management , financial management and business intelligence will help you throughout your debenture process.
-Cofinia’s financial experts will suggest the best financial strategy given your SME’s cash flow, balance sheet and desired results.
+With this in mind, Cofinia , a specialist in accounting management , financial management and business intelligence , provides you with its know-how to support you throughout your debenture procedure.
+Cofinia’s financial experts offer you the best financial strategy taking into account the cash flow, balance sheet and desired results of your SME.

-With optimized financial projections, you can detect any weaknesses and see if your business plan is realistic or not before starting the loan application process.
+Thanks to optimized financial projections, you can detect any gaps and see if your business plan is realistic or not before starting the loan application process.